SASCAT/Coursera-Getting-and-Cleaning-Data/README.md

 ###Outputs
 The output generated is
-* Output tidy dataset as text file *GandCD_Project.txt* containing the averages of the variables in *meanstd*
+* Output tidy dataset as text file *GandCD_Project.txt* containing the averages of the mean and standard deviation data by subject and activity
 * Code book of the variables in output tidy dataset called *codebook.txt*